+\Pressure switch requirements.
+The pressure switch must be connected to the high-pressure side of the pneumatic circuit (i.e. prior to the pressure regulator) to sense the stored pressure of the circuit.

+It must be either:

-- R85.
-The pressure switch requirements are: - A. It must be Nason P/N: SM-2B-115R/443 - B. It must be connected to the high-pressure side of the pneumatic circuit (i.e. prior to the pressure regulator) to sense the stored pressure of the circuit. - C. The two wires from the pressure switch must be connected directly to the pressure switch input of the PCM controlling the compressor or, if controlled using the roboRIO and a relay, to the roboRIO. - D. If connected to the roboRIO, the roboRIO must be programmed to sense the state of the switch and operate the relay module that powers the compressor to prevent overpressuring the system. - R86.
-Any pressure vent plug must be: - A. connected to the pneumatic circuit such that, when manually operated, it will vent to the atmosphere to relieve all stored pressure in a reasonable amount of time, and - B. placed on the ROBOT so that it is visible and easily accessible. - R87.
+A. Nason P/N SM-2B-115R/443 or

+The 2 wires from the pressure switch must be connected directly to the pressure switch input of the PCM/PH controlling the compressor or, if controlled using the roboRIO and a relay, to the roboRIO.
+If connected to the roboRIO, the roboRIO must be programmed to sense the state of the switch and operate the relay module that powers the compressor to prevent over-pressuring the system.

+B. REV Robotics P/N REV-11-1107

+The analog output of the sensor must be connected directly to analog input 0 of the PH (with firmware version 22.0.2 or newer) controlling the compressor.

+The REV Robotics Analog Pressure Sensor may only be used with PH compressor control and may not be used with roboRIO or PCM compressor control.

+- R813 \Vent plug requirements.
+Any pressure vent plug must be: - A. connected to the pneumatic circuit such that, when manually operated, it will vent to the atmosphere to relieve all stored pressure in a reasonable amount of time and - B. placed on the ROBOT so that it is visible and easily accessible. - \Don't connect solenoid outputs together.
 The outputs from multiple solenoid valves must not be plumbed together.

-9.10 OPERATOR CONSOLE
+9.9 OPERATOR CONSOLE

-R88.
-The DRIVER Station software provided by National Instruments (install instructions found here) is the only application permitted to specify and communicate the operating mode (i.e. Autonomous/Teleoperated) and operating state (Enable/Disable) to the ROBOT.
-The DRIVER Station software must be revision 20.0 or newer.
+\Use the specified Driver Station Software.
+The Driver Station Software provided by National Instruments (install instructions found here) is the only application permitted to specify and communicate the operating mode (i.e. AUTO/TELEOP) and operating state (Enable/Disable) to the ROBOT.
+The Driver Station Software must be version 22.0 or newer.

-Teams are permitted to use a portable computing device of their choice (laptop computer, tablet, etc.) to host the DRIVER Station software while participating in competition MATCHES.
+Teams are permitted to use a portable computing device of their choice (laptop computer, tablet, etc.) to host the Driver Station Software while participating in MATCHES.

-- R89.
-The OPERATOR CONSOLE, the set of COMPONENTS and MECHANISMS used by the DRIVERS and/or HUMAN PLAYER to relay commands to the ROBOT, must include a graphic display to present the DRIVER Station diagnostic information.
-It must be positioned within the OPERATOR CONSOLE so that the screen display can be clearly seen during Inspection and in a MATCH. - R90.
-Devices hosting the DRIVER Station software must only interface with the Field Management System (FMS) via the Ethernet cable provided at the PLAYER STATION (e.g. not through a switch).
-Teams may connect the FMS Ethernet cable to their DRIVER Station device directly via an Ethernet pigtail, or with a single-port Ethernet converter (e.g. docking station, USB-Ethernet converter,

-Thunderbolt-Ethernet converter, etc.).
-The Ethernet port on the OPERATOR CONSOLE must be easily and quickly accessible.
+- \The OPERATOR CONSOLE must have a visible display.
+The OPERATOR CONSOLE, the set of COMPONENTS and MECHANISMS used by the DRIVERS and/or HUMAN PLAYERS to relay commands to the ROBOT, must include a graphic display to present the Driver Station Software diagnostic information.
+It must be positioned within the OPERATOR CONSOLE so that the screen display can be clearly seen during inspection and in a MATCH. - \Connect FMS Ethernet directly to the OPERATOR CONSOLE.
+Devices hosting the Driver Station Software must only interface with the FMS via the Ethernet cable provided at the DRIVER STATION (e.g. not through a switch).
+Teams may connect the FMS Ethernet cable to the device running the Driver Station Software directly via an Ethernet pigtail, or with a single-port Ethernet converter (e.g. docking station, USB-Ethernet converter, Thunderbolt-Ethernet converter, etc.).
+The Ethernet port on the OPERATOR CONSOLE must be easily and guickly accessible.